 No one ever said sleeping when you’re pregnant is easy!
 In fact, it is one of many things that feel more difficult as the months pass.
 This is especially true if you’re used to sleeping on either your back or stomach.
 It can feel impossible to get comfortable!
+To help, we wrote a dedicated article on pregnancy sleeping pillows.

 Your body goes through some pretty remarkable changes during pregnancy.
 You don’t need less sleep when you’re pregnant, you need more! our body is hard at work right now.
 If sleep is essential for healthy functioning in a regular body, just imagine how crucial it is for a body that’s growing a baby!
 Lack of sleep during pregnancy has been tied to a number of complications, including Preeclampsia.
 The amount of sleep you get while you're pregnant not only affects your health and your baby’s growth and development, but could impact your labor and delivery as well.
 In a research study, pregnant women who slept less than six hours at night late in pregnancy had longer labors and were more likely to have cesarean deliveries.